top of page

 • Detox from technology.
 Pick a weekend day to turn off the sound on your phone or (gasp!) turn off your phone.
 If that is not realistic for you, leave your phone in another room for at least a few hours one day this week so that you don’t see it, hear it or immediately run to respond to it.

-• Create boundaries.
+• Create technology boundaries.
 Designate hours you’re going to check email and social media, and let your family members and friends know about those hours, too.

 Note that this website is for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.